All 52 videos + 4 bonus videos (56 total) come with this package, as well as 56 colorful graphics you can print for wall hangings.

 All because you are making it possible with your purchase.

-Below are sample lessons from these 58 videos and graphics:
+Below are sample lesson titles from these 58 videos and graphics:

 - Keep a sense of humor (Archer)